-Now it’s up to me how to convince Jem that there is a lot more value in buying either the RC Racer Building Block or the DAZHONG Remote Control Building Block Robot than the Lego Technic Rally Car he wanted, since he is not really into fancy car part.
-I’m sure he won’t appreciate those authentic details that comes with a high price tag.
+Now it’s up to me how to convince Jem that there is a lot more value in buying either the RC Racer Building Block or the DAZHONG Remote Control Building Block Robot than the Lego Technic Rally Car he wanted since he is not really into fancy car part.
+I’m sure he won’t appreciate those authentic details that come with a high price tag.

 Which build your own remote control car/robot do you find the best value?
 Share your thoughts below.